 Scott started his working life on the water aboard a commercial crab vessel before making the transition into sport fishing.
 Spending the first four years guiding in the Haida Gwaii before slowly working his way down the Coast to Ucluelet, he can attest that the waters surrounding the Pacific Rim offer some of the most productive salmon and halibut fishing anywhere.

 Although the fishing is paramount, Scott never forgets the importance of crafting a complete experience.
 Whenever the opportunity arises, expect an education on local wildlife and coastal history.
 He understands the importance of customizing every charter to his guest’s individual needs and will do everything possible to produce lasting memories of your time spent on the water.
+Scott is the operations manager for Salmon Eye so you may see him even if you aren't fishing with him.

 Keith NakagawaKeith was born and raised in Ucluelet, and has been fishing our beautiful local waters his entire life.
 Growing up, Keith's father had him working on board their family commercial fishing boat named after his grandmother.
 His wealth of knowledge, experience and positive attitude are what make him a great charter captain.
 He is an avid fisher and knows how to reel them in.
 Previous to being hired by Salmon Eye Keith spent with 32 years as captain of a 50' Canadian Princess party boat and the last couple years running a couple of sport boats as they changed their program.
 He not only has a wealth of knowledge about the area, but he also know how to give you a great time!